-During “Gemba Walk – A pictorial trip through different perspectives”, I felt something like “Lean aura” around Sammy, some specific energy, that is being derived by passion, knowledge and experience.
+During “Gemba Walk – A Pictorial Trip Through Different Perspectives,” I felt something like a “Lean aura” around Sammy, some specific energy that is derived from passion, knowledge, and experience.

 Meeting him, I realized how smart and effective Lean Management can be if you approach a Gemba Walk effectively.
-I understood that defining the Gemba Walk purpose is one of the fundamental factors to define current state, forming a strong team and avoid being just another industrial tourist.
+I understood that defining the Gemba Walk purpose is one of the fundamental factors to define current state, form a strong team, and avoid being just another industrial tourist.

-I appreciate Samuel’ synthetic presentation about the sense of urgency in building the Lean culture.
+I appreciate Samuel’s synthetic presentation about the sense of urgency in building the Lean culture.

-I have learned of Toyota approach many times.
+I have learned of the Toyota approach many times.
 I have even studied it during my Executive MBA studies.
-However, I always considered that to be cumbersome and complicated, so never adopted it.
-I appreciated it as a different approach of problem solving but never considered that it could work in my business as well.
-For the first time Sammy presented it to me as a way of thinking and not just a document.
+However, I always considered it to be cumbersome and complicated, so never adopted it.
+I appreciated it as a different approach of problem solving but never considered that it could work in my business, as well.
+For the first time, Sammy presented it to me as a way of thinking and not just a document.
 It really opened my eyes.

 His introduction example of how inefficient our communication was, was an incredible trick.
 It definitely got me at that moment and then I was hooked for the rest of the day.

 I would absolutely love to learn more about the actual culture that is needed in the organization in order to implement Lean thinking and management.

 I would never imagine that Lean and standardized work could have such a huge impact on my surfing school.
 I was skeptical in the beginning but I just forced myself and required my team to do the same and give that a try.
 Once you start seeing the results after just a few visits from [Honsha], it is impossible not to believe in it and embrace it fully.
 I will use [them] again, because the school is now a totally different school, more professional and 60% bigger in revenues since [they] taught us with the manual, rules, and how work like a team.